-If you are a medical students and internal medicine and/or pediatric residents in the U.S. or Canada, your future includes a big decision about the path you choose.
+If you are a medical student or an internal medicine and/or pediatric resident in the U.S. or Canada, your future includes a big decision about the path you choose.

 The Chrysalis Project presents a great opportunity to explore a career in allergy / immunology.
 The core of the project is a program that takes place during the AAAAI Annual Meeting, the premier allergy / immunology event of the year.
 And the best news is that accepted applicants attend this program and the Annual Meeting free of charge.

 Allergy / immunology represents a vibrant, challenging career path for physicians interested in working with patients of all ages with a wide range of allergic and immunologic diseases.

 The didactic content of the Chrysalis program includes both pathogenesis and treatment of allergic and immunologic disorders and cutting edge research.
 Additionally, A/I career options are presented including academic medicine, private practice and industry.

 The deadline was October 26, 2020 at 11:59 AM CT.

 To qualify for the Chrysalis Project applicants become official members of the AAAAI.
 The membership application can be found using the following links.
 Applicants must be an AAAAI member or have submitted an application for membership prior to applying for the award:

 • Medical Student Member

 Applicants must also fall into one of the following categories in order to be consider for the program: